Urum al-Kubra: Syrian civil war

-As of 2020, the town formed part of the frontline between forces of the Syrian Arab Army and the opposition group Hayat Tahrir al-Sham (HTS).
+As of 2020, the town formed part of the frontline between forces of the Syrian Arab Army and the militant group Hayat Tahrir al-Sham (HTS).

 On 18 January 2023, as part of increasing attacks on the frontline, HTS militants attacked Syrian Army positions near the town, resulting in violent clashes.
 At least 5 Syrian soldiers and 3 HTS militants were killed in the clashes.

+On 27 November 2024, as part of the 2024 Syrian opposition offensives, Syrian opposition militants recaptured Urum al-Kubra.